scriptype/Makefile-for-the-Front-End/readme.md

 make release
 ```

-When finished, head over to `localhost:8989`
+When finished, head over to `localhost:8080`

 ## Notes

   - It's far from being perfect (and it's not intended to be).

   - `Express` dependency is for `server.js`.
 You can remove it and handle
-  dev-server however you like. `env.js` is also used only in `server.js`
+  dev-server however you like.

   - Handlebars is used in `index.html` to dynamically manipulate the path of JS
   and CSS files according to environment.
 It also calls livereload script in dev mode.